 This coin was to commemorate the occasion of the Olympic handover, designed by the Royal Mint Engraving Team, it has one hand passing the Olympic flag to another hand.
 It was the first coin to feature the London Olympic 2012 logo.

 The outer section of the coin, behind the writing "BEIJING 2008 LONDON 2012" is styled to look like the lanes of a running track.

 The Obverse side is the 4th portrait of H.M.
 Queen Elizabeth II, by Ian Rank-Broadley, this portrait has been used from 1998 until 2015.

 Join the Coin Hunter community to help complete your coin collection: Join Coin Hunter free and you could find this coin using our online coin checker app.
-Any coins you find and lock, including the 2008 Olympic Handover Ceremony £2 coin can be yours for face value.
+Any coins you find and lock, including the 2008 Olympic Handover Ceremony £2 coin can be yours.